-How can the AC reduce the risk of non-compliance with accounting standards and respond to regulatory reviews, such as those under the FRSP?
+How can the AC reduce the risk of non-compliance with accounting standards and respond to regulatory reviews, such as the Financial Reporting Surveillance Programme?

 What are the differences between interested person and related party transactions, and what are the associated duties of the AC?